jsdclxvi/Reforestation/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.